kalxas/rasdaman/doc/main/05_geo-services-guide.rst

 * Data is not duplicated among the services offered by Petascope.

+There are 2 ways of publising a new WMS layer from an imported geo-referenced coverage:

+* By setting: :ref:`wms_import <wms-import>` in the ingredients file when importing wcst_import.
+* By sending HTTP :ref:`InsertWCSLayer <insert-wcs-layer>` request manually to petascope.

 **Possible WMS requests**:

+.. _insert-wcs-layer:

 * The ``InsertWCSLayer`` request will create a new layer from an existing coverage without an associated WMS layer served by the web coverage service